 9. Walk them through your journey

-Once you’ve toned your customers, then it’s the time to display your eCommerce call to action.
-This can be done by showing a video of the product or your service and show the CTA pop up related to what they just saw.
+Once you’ve toned your customers, then it’s time to display your eCommerce call to action.
+This can be done by showing a video of the product or your service and show the CTA pop-up related to what they just saw.

-This can be achieved through your blog content as well where brands often add CTAs in between and at the end of the article that redirects the customers to the products or the service which they recently became familiar with.
+This can be achieved through your blog content as well where brands often add CTAs in between and at the end of the article that redirects the customers to the products or the service with which they recently became familiar.

 eCommerce call to action is a great way to show directions to your customers that leads you to success with massive conversion rates.